akinhwan/bens-blog-boilerplate/content/blog/annual-planning.md

 ## How did I practice kindness to myself and others?

-I never consider what I do to myself, kind per se.
+I never consider what I do to myself, 'kind', per se.